denis2glez/archivers-qt/README.md

 ## About
-A Qt file archiver/compressor based on libarchive.
+A simple file archiver/compressor based on libarchive using Qt and aiming to promote the use of open standards.
 ## Prerequisites

 You need to have the following dependencies installed